 However, make sure that these platforms are up-to-date and relevant.
 Do not include as many social media platforms as possible simply for the sake of it.
 The point is to direct traffic to these sites.
 This would not be beneficial to the business if these social media platforms are not up to date.

 HTML email signature example

 In our example below, the phone, website, and social networks receive a clickable link.

-You can find some examples of clickable HTML email signatures in the Bybrand gallery here.
+Also, you can find some examples of clickable HTML email signatures in the Bybrand gallery.

 It is essential not to waste the opportunity email signatures present to make a lasting professional impression on email recipients.

 A good HTML email signature allows you to promote your brand and increase traffic to your website and social media accounts.
 It’s free advertising for your brand.
 Not to mention, it makes it easy to direct potential clients to your website or contact details.

 So, follow these tips to create effective HTML email signatures for your employees.
 They should accurately reflect what your business is all about and look good so that you can leave a positive impression with your email recipients.